Is it me, or do you think health is becoming…well, trendy?

 2: Build the adrenals and thyroid so you have energy for steps 3-10.
 Take enzymes so you can digest your food and avoid deficiency.

-3: Purge pathogens with a carefully crafted cocktails of botanicals that interrupt the way these “super bacteria” communicate because if take away their “cell phones”, they can no longer talk and proliferate and we can get to moving them on out.
+3: Purge pathogens with a carefully crafted cocktail of botanicals that interrupt the way these “super bacteria” communicate because if take away their “cell phones”, they can no longer talk and proliferate and we can get to moving them on out.

 4: Keep ‘em moving down and out.
 We use salt flushes to keep the bacteria moving down (since it’s tendency is to come UP and cause problems).
 Follow your salt flush with a coffee enema and they know they really need to find someplace to live.